 A story of an unhappy life, which ended with suicide in Jersey in 1838 unfolds.
-According to a newspaper report, Samuel’s wife, Ann, found him “in a pool of his own blood”.
+According to an old newspaper report, Samuel’s wife, Ann, found him “in a pool of his own blood”.
 But why might Samuel’s life have gone so disastrously wrong, especially as other members of his family, including brother Julius, were so successful?

-In Birmingham, Sophie learns how Samuel’s parents, her 5x great-grandparents, William and Martha, belonged to a dissenting religious community, the New Jerusalem Church in Birmingham.
+In Birmingham, Sophie learns how Samuel’s parents, her 5x great grandparents, William and Martha, belonged to a dissenting religious community, the New Jerusalem Church in Birmingham.